Mahad-Ibrahim/Project-Tartarus/README.md

 ![Language](https://img.shields.io/badge/Language-MASM_x64-red) ![Platform](https://img.shields.io/badge/Platform-Windows-0078D6) ![Technique](https://img.shields.io/badge/Technique-Shellcode_Style-yellow)

+The source code for this is inside `httpRequestSenderShellcode.asm`.

 This is a pure x64 Assembly program that sends an HTTP POST request.
 It is a Proof-of-Concept (PoC) that shows how to use Windows APIs (`WinINet`) without using standard imports or the `.data` section.

 It works like **shellcode**: it finds system DLLs and functions manually while the program is running.